 Linda Dyck joined Master's Academy and College in September 1997 as a pioneer member of the K-8 teaching staff.
 Upon joining the faculty of Master's Academy and College she worked as a Junior High teacher, moving into the field of Administration in September of 2000.
 Mrs. Dyck believes, "The staff of Master's Academy are committed to building a foundation for student character development, through the integration of biblically based values and the teaching of the Seven Habits of a Master Learner."
 In addition, she is committed to developing a strong academic program, including skills that allow students to become future ready.
 Mrs. Dyck is pleased to note that Master's Academy has been recognized three times, by the Fraser Institute, as a School of Distinction.
 Mrs. Dyck is married and has three children, all of whom graduated from Master's College.

-Susan McAllister joined Master’s College in Septemebr of 1999 and has served and mentored staff and students as a teacher, Vice-Principal and now Principal.
-She earned her Bachelor of Education from the University of Lethbridge in 1989 and then taught in Fort McMurray and Rocky Mountain House.
-Following a move to Calgary, she graduated with a Masters of Education Degree from the University of Calgary in 1999.
-That fall she joined the staff of Master's College teaching in her passion area: senior high mathematics.
-She enjoys being a leader of overseas Global Impact teams and being a Guidance Counsellor to junior and senior high students.
+Susan McAllister joined Master’s College in September of 1999 and has served and mentored staff and students as a teacher, Vice-Principal and now Principal.
+After earning her Bachelor of Education from the University of Lethbridge in 1989 and teaching experience in both public and private schools, Susan graduated with a Masters of Education Degree from the University of Calgary in 1999.